-This past weekend, I celebrated a birthday.
+This past week, I celebrated a birthday.
 It was a good one.
 I spent much of the day being grateful, but it also made me realize how much I’ve learned over the years both about leadership and about life.

 So much of what I now understand and see as true, I didn’t when I was 25.
 And had I known then what I know now, I could have saved myself quite a bit of frustration and heartache.

 As Sherlock Holmes once said, it is easy to be wise after the event.

 So, in the hopes of helping other leaders be wise beforehand, here are 5 truths I didn’t know then that I most definitely know now.It is easy to be wise after the event. — Sherlock Holmes Click To Tweet

 1. You Simply Won’t Reach Everyone